Convert GIF to WebP

 GIF is a 256-color format best known for simple animations, but heavy and low-fidelity for photos.
 WebP is a modern web format that is typically 25-35% smaller than JPG or PNG at the same quality, with transparency.

-OptImg runs the same Rust codecs desktop tools use, compiled to WebAssembly, so you get desktop-grade WebP output at a sensible default (quality 80) — adjustable at any time — without ever uploading your image.
+OptImg runs the same high-quality engines desktop tools use, so you get desktop-grade WebP output at a sensible default (quality 80), adjustable at any time, without ever uploading your image.

-Everything happens locally: your GIF is decoded, re-encoded to WebP and handed straight back as a download.
-No server sees a single byte, which is why there's no queue and no file-size cap.
+Your GIF is decoded, re-encoded to WebP and handed straight back, ready to save, all in an instant on your device: no server sees a single byte, which is why there's no queue and files can be as large as your device can handle.

 Frequently asked questions